Skip to main content

 Build Pipelines With the Coalesce CLI

-In this guide, you'll clone your repo, use the Coalesce CLI with the coa command, create Nodes, and deploy.
+In this guide, you'll clone your repo, use the Coalesce CLI with the coa command, and create and run Nodes locally.

 Before You Begin